April 30, 2020

 This class is part of the Leadership Certificate Program.

-Time Management as we know it, is dead.
 There are countless apps to help you manage time and tasks more effectively, yet managing your calendar is like a real-life game of Tetris!
 Although truly, no life hack, a productivity app, or trendy time management technique can help you, if you are buried in emails, meetings, and to-do lists on a daily basis.

 This workshop will help you assess your approach to managing time & energy, to identify the time wasters that decrease your effectiveness, develop a system and discover another way of increasing your agility.